zbw/pm20_web/doc/tech/film_meta.en.md

 The primary purpose of the data structures described below is to allow for publication of selected articles - technically sections of film images -, after their intellectual property status had be checked.
+An [overview page](/film/public_section.h1_sh.en.html) of such public sections in the countries-subjects archive (first filming) is available.

 ## Films

-* File `checked.yaml` in a film directory lists sections of the film which can published, because every image had been checked for intellectual property issues
-  * contains (possibly multiple) sections, per section:
+* File `checked.yaml` in a film directory lists sections of the film which can be published, because every image had been checked for intellectual property issues.
+It contains (possibly multiple) sections, and per section:
   * `title_en`, `title_de`: short title for the section (optional, free format)
   * `start`, `end`: first and last image checked for copyright issues (mandatory)
   * `checked_by`, `checked_date`: who has done the checking, and when (mandatory)